php-ru/symfony-docs-ru/frontend/encore/vuejs.rst

 ----------------------------

 The ``vue-loader`` supports hot module replacement: just update your code and watch your Vue.js app update *without* a browser refresh!
-To activate it, just use the ``dev-server`` with the ``--hot`` option:
+To activate it, use the ``dev-server`` with the ``--hot`` option:

 .. code-block:: terminal